 Sec.
-1. Nondiscrimination Policy
+1. NONDISCRIMINATION POLICY

-No qualified student with a disability shall, on the basis of disability, be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any service, program, or activity provided or offered by the Riverwalk Education Foundation, Inc., 42 U.S.C.
+No qualified student with a disability shall, on the basis of disability, be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any service, program, or activity provided or offered by Riverwalk Education Foundation, Inc.

+42 U.S.C.
 12132; 29 U.S.C.
 794(a); 34 CFR 104.4(a).

 Sec.
-2. FREE APPROPRIATE PUBLIC EDUCATION
+2. Free Appropriate Public Education

 Eligible students with disabilities shall enjoy the right to a free appropriate public education ("FAPE"), which may include instruction in the regular classroom, instruction through special teaching, or instruction through approved contracts.
 Instruction shall be supplemented by the provision of related services when appropriate.
-Education Code 29.003(a).